 Dental work is done to help you feel better and in the long run, most dental procedures do just that.
 However, they can also cause dental pain in the short term.
 Depending on what had to be fixed, there may be trauma to the underlying areas of the tooth and gum that are painful while they heal.
 This pain usually is temporary and begins to fade as the area heals.
 Minor procedures are usually better in a few days to a week and more invasive procedures may take a few weeks to a month to fully heal and for the pain and tenderness to be gone.
 Dental pain is no fun but if a little pain and discomfort are needed to address larger and more serious problems with your teeth and gums it is a good trade-off.
 Our dental team can help you recover and deal with the temporary pain after your procedures.

-Pain When Eating
+I Have Pain When Eating

 This kind of dental pain is usually caused by underlying problems with the tooth and gums themselves such as tooth decay, loose or missing fillings, cracked teeth, or severe gum infections.
 A simple filling can easily be replaced so it is worth heading to the dentist to get it checked.
 More involved problems like gum disease or dental decay need more advanced treatment but it still must be done.
 Regardless of what is causing it, your tooth pain will only get worse if you don’t find and deal with the underlying problem.
 At Comfort Care Family Dental, we offer local dental care and assistance to all so all or stop by today to see the difference we can make.
 Don’t let tooth pain steal away your joy of mealtime; get it taken care of today!

-Lingering Tooth Pain
+I Have Lingering Tooth Pain

 This is one of those red flag warning symptoms that you will want to pay close attention to if it is one that you are experiencing on a regular basis.
 This is the one symptom that can easily be ignored and overlooked yet it is one of the most threatening of them all.
 Everyone has a different threshold for pain so lingering pain may be a sign of a serious condition.
 Cancer, infection, tooth decay, and gum disease can present dull lingering pain as a symptom, especially early on.
 It there is a severe infection or tooth and gum disease present the affected tooth or teeth may be lost.
 There are several dental procedures that can be used to save the remaining part of the tooth while cleaning out the decay and infection.
 But you have to act before the condition gets too severe so report any tooth pain to your dentist.

-Constant Tooth and Gum Pain
+I Have Constant Tooth and Gum Pain

 Constant pain, regardless of whether you are chewing, what you have eaten, or what you are doing, is something that cannot be ignored.
 This kind of constant, unabating pain that cannot be relieved is a sign of an acute infection.
 Without treatment to kill the infection and protect the remaining teeth, the infection can grow and spread to other teeth.
 Severe infections kill the teeth and can even kill gum tissue and the bone of your jaw!
 If the infection is allowed to run unchecked for too long it can get into the bloodstream and spread throughout your entire body.
 This can be fatal if it gets to your vital organs or affects too many areas of your body at the same time.
 You have to take care of this type of tooth pain as soon as possible- you cannot afford to put it off!